Reclaiming Who We Are

 There are a limited number of pay-what-you-can spots available to support members of marginalized groups (people of color, queer people, people with disabilities) and those in financial need (those for whom the cost to attend is not financially possible).
 These spots are offered on a first come, first served basis.

-This is a hybrid 2-day event which will take place both in-person and online.
+This is a hybrid 2-day event which will take place in-person or online.